-Top 10 Ghanaian Music Singles 2017
+10 Best Ghanaian Music Singles in 2017 That Got Us Dancing

 The year 2017 isn’t over yet, but it has probably blessed us with more music albums and singles than we could imagine before the year elapses.

-In this article, we delve into the top 10 music singles that made, or are currently making, the music charts of 2017 in Ghana.
+In this article, we delve into the top 10 Ghanaian music singles that made the music charts of 2017 in Ghana.

 Boo Noo Ni – Joe Mettle